 A challenging hike in what might just be the world’s most beautiful mountains.

 People here at Overland like to debate which of the world’s mountain ranges is the most beautiful.
 I always argue for the Alps.
-Here’s why: the mountains are beautiful, but the Alps are more than just the mountains.
+Here’s why: the mountains are beautiful (giant glaciers up high and deep green valleys down low), but the Alps are more than just the mountains.
 The Alps are the mountains, plus the charming villages, plus the scattering of little farm buildings way up in the farthest reaches of the highest valleys and snowiest passes, and the Alps are the cows—right next to you on the trail and high above you in remote summer pastures—with cowbells ringing and the sound tumbling down the mountainsides.

-We’ll hike along two spectacular routes: the Alpine Pass Route in the Bernese Oberland and the High Route in the Valais.
-Each route offers its own charms: on the Alpine Pass Route it’s lush and green (think Vermont in the summer), and on the High Route it’s arid and scented with pine (think of the Sierra Nevada).
-Both routes offer challenges—real challenges—so this is a trip for hard-working students who are fit, individuals who are ready to challenge themselves… and group members who are ready to work together.
+We’ll hike in two spectacular areas: the Bernese Oberland and Matterhorn region in the Valais.
+Each area offers its own charms: in the Bernese Oberland, it’s lush and green (think Vermont in the summer), and the Matterhorn region is arid and scented with pine (think of the Sierra Nevada).
+Both areas offer challenges—real challenges: long miles and big climbs!—so this is a trip for hard-working students who are fit, individuals who are ready to challenge themselves… and group members who are eager to work together.

 The world’s most beautiful mountains?
 There’s no way to settle that debate; you’ll just have to come see for yourself.